15h Th, 15h Pr, 1d FW

 Planned learning activities and teaching methods

 Practicals consist in a bibliographic report in a specic topic in amphibian conservation.
-A field excursion is planned to present several aspects of amphibian conservation (facultative for the students doing their master abroad the second quadrimester).
+A field excursion may take place in complement of the lectures.

 The lectures take place in the first quadrimester.
 Bibliographic reports and their presentation are due before christmas.
 The presentation is associated to a round table where the students can interact.
-The field trip is proposed in the second quadrimester (optional for the students doing their master abroad).
+The modalities could be updated due to the possibilities

 Recommended or required readings